microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - `<fast-data-grid>`

 *Attributes:*
-- `generateHeader`
+- `generate-header`
 Boolean.
 Automatically generate a header element based on provided columns.
 The default is `true`.
 Authors who wish to not have a header row or wish to generate their own can set this to `false`.

+- `grid-template-columns`
+String that gets applied to the the css gridTemplateColumns attribute of child rows.
+Corresponds to the [grid-template-columns css attribute](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns)

 *properties:*
 - `rowsData`
 An array of objects that contain the data to be displayed.
 Each object corresponds to one row.

-- `columnsData`
+- `columnDefinitions`
 An array of `ColumnDefinition` objects that define what columns will be displayed in the grid.
 The order of the columns determines their order in the grid.

 - `rowItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating rows by iterating over data.
 The default template uses `fast-data-grid-row`, this is where authors change that.

 - `focusRowIndex`
 The index of the row that will receive focus the next time the grid is focused.
 This value changes as focus moves to different rows within the grid.
 Changing this value when focus is already within the grid moves focus to the specified row.
+Note that the header row if there is one is typically at index 0.

 - `focusColumnIndex`
 The index of the column that will receive focus the next time the grid is focused.
 This value changes as focus moves to different rows within the grid.
 Changing this value when focus is already within the grid moves focus to the specified column.

 *Slots:*
 - `default`
 Custom generated rows can be placed here

-- `header`
-Items added here are added to the header region of the component.

 *Functions:*
 - `generateColumns(object): ColumnDefinition`